vcjr/Medio/README.md

 ### Stories

 * Beautifully formatted and styled story pages.

 * Logged in members can create, format, edit, and post new stories.

+* Logged in members can view other members published stories.

+* Author of a story can view/edit unpublished stories as a draft.

+* Medio dynamically saves a new story and redirects to it's edit page after changing the title.

+* While editing a story, Medio will save changes to the backend and keep your progress as you type.

 ### Responses